Laura Skandera Trombley, PhD

 Trombley is president emerita of Pitzer College and The Huntington Library, Art Collections, and Botanical Gardens.
 Previously, she served as vice president for academic affairs at Coe College in Cedar Rapids, Iowa.
 A preeminent Mark Twain scholar, she has coupled impassioned advocacy for the humanities with deft and strategic leadership to transform some of the country’s most important cultural and academic institutions.

-Chairman of the Board of Trustees Frank N. Zullo, Esq., said, “A rigorous national search surfaced many highly talented candidates, but Dr. Trombley stood out, both in terms of prior experience and in terms of vision for the University’s future.
+The Board of Trustees said, “A rigorous national search surfaced many highly talented candidates, but Dr. Trombley stood out, both in terms of prior experience and in terms of vision for the University’s future.
 Her background ideally positions her to help the University take the next step in its development.”

 Speaking about her new role at UB, Trombley said she was drawn by “the mission of this vital university, its long commitment to the city of Bridgeport, and the crucial role that it plays in higher education in New England.
 I am deeply impressed with the breadth and depth of the curriculum and the excellence of their professional and graduate programs.
 I am passionate about education, students and the University of Bridgeport.”